f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Management Interface
 ====================

 Under **System Settings -> Management Interface** you can view/edit the IP address and port settings for the F5OS out-of-band management interface.
 If you would prefer to use DHCP for automatic assignment of these addresses, this may also be configured.
 IPv4/IPv6 dual stack support can also be configured.
-At the bottom of the page stats for the out-of-band port can be displayed.
+At the bottom of the page, stats for the out-of-band port can be displayed.

 .. image:: images/initial_setup_of_rseries_platform_layer/image14.png
   :align: center